NIVANorge/Mobius2/docs/mobius2docs/math_format.md

 ```
 There must be at least one line containing an `if` and one containing an `otherwise`.

-The left \<primary-expression\> is a value, and the right one is a condition.
-The first value where the condition is `true` is the value of the entire \<if-expression\>.
-If no condition holds, the value is the one with the `otherwise`.
+In each line with an `if`, the left \<primary-expression\> is a value, and the right one is a condition.
+The first value where the corresponding condition is `true` is the value of the entire \<if-expression\>.
+If no condition holds, the value is the expression in the line with the `otherwise`.

 The units of all the values must be the same, and this is the unit of the \<if-expression\> itself.